hypercharge/sdk_usage_examples/README.md

 Notifications
 -------------
-Notifications are a key part of async workflows (wpf, mobile, sale_3d, ...).
+notifications are a key part of async workflows (wpf, mobile, sale_3d, ...).
+Hypercharge server notifies your server when a payment was processed.
-We recomment using [ngrok](https://ngrok.com/) to receive notifications from Hypercharge at your local dev maschine. ngork even can replay the notifications so you don't have to click through frontend parts over and over when developing your notification handler.
+We recomment using [ngrok](https://ngrok.com/) to receive notifications from Hypercharge at your local dev maschine. ngrok even can replay the notifications so you don't have to click through frontend parts over and over when developing your notification handler.

 Register at ngork.
 You will see install instructions - easy btw.
 Download the ngork binary for your platform.
 You might like to put the `ngork` executable into a directory in your `$PATH`  e.g. `/usr/local/bin` or `$HOME/local/bin`.